-M: Course Objectives/Learning Outcomes [Ends-in-view]
+M: Course Objectives / Learning Outcomes

 In this semester the focus of the nursing practice experience is prevention and health promotion.
 Nursing practice experiences encompass developing caring relationships with clients and families with a variety of health challenges including acute mental health concerns.